We hope you enjoy reading about the key milestone phases and highlights of The Ghosts In Our Machine.

-Our active history spans 4-years from 2011 – 2014.
+The project’s active history spans 4-years from 2010 – 2014.
 It takes a village!

 Here we go …

 The Research and Development phase of any documentary is critically important.
-It’s an exhaustive, fully immersive process whereby a vision is formally developed, and a funding pitch package is created.
+It’s a fully immersive process whereby a vision is formally developed, and a funding pitch package is created.

 Bruce was convinced and production was greenlit …

-The Production to Post-production phase spanned January 2012 – February 2013.
-The project was fully financed, the feature length documentary was shot, edited and packaged, and a robust magazine themed website was launched.
-Core production funders included the POV strand of the Canada Media Fund, and the Shaw Media-Hot Docs Fund.
-See full list of supporters and funders.
+The Production to post-production phase spanned January 2012 – February 2013.
+The project was fully financed, the feature length documentary was shot, edited, mixed and packaged, and a robust magazine themed website was launched!
+An epic workload for Ghosts Media.

 The Ghosts In Our Machine enjoyed a successful World Premiere on April 28th, 2013 at the 20th anniversary of Hot Docs, North America’s largest documentary film festival.
 The film was voted a Top Ten Audience Favourite and was featured on the front cover of POV, Canada’s premiere documentary magazine.
-What followed was an intense 1.5 year global outreach and engagement campaign, attracting and expanding and fuelled by a passionate core audience around the world.
-In 2013, Ghosts Media produced an Oscar qualifying theatrical release campaign in 4 major US cities, and the film was reviewed by most major outlets in North America.
-Read all about the campaign and the amazing support of the animal advocacy community.
-Read the many diverse reviews and interviews.
+What followed was an all consuming 1.5 year global outreach and engagement campaign, attracting and expanding and fuelled by a passionate core audience around the world.
+In 2013, Ghosts Media supported the Canadian release (11 cities and 5 consecutive weeks in Toronto) by distributor IndieCan (Avi Federgreen) before producing and self-distributing a US Oscar qualifying theatrical release campaign in 4 major US cities.
+As a result, the film was reviewed by most major outlets in North America.
+The Ghosts Media campaign was funded through various stakeholders: the Animal Welfare Trust; the VegFund; hundreds of Indiegogo donors, and supported through Women Make Movies.
+Read all about the campaign and the incredible groundswell of support by the animal advocacy community.

 Thanks for reading!
 Thank you for your interest.

-For the Ghosts
+For the Ghosts, always